kristinemlarson/gnssrefl/docs/pages/file_structure.md

 **NMEA**

 NMEA formats can be translated to SNR using <code>nmea2snr</code>.
-Inputs are similar to <code>rinex2snr</code>: 4char station name, year, and day of year NMEA files are assumed to be stored as:
+Inputs are similar to be the 4char station name, year, and day of year NMEA files are assumed to be stored as:

 $REFL_CODE + /nmea/ABCD/2021/ABCD0030.21.A